-The Board is responsible for determining and reviewing remuneration arrangements for the Directors themselves and the Chief Executive Officer.
+The Board is responsible for determining and reviewing remuneration arrangements, including performance incentives, for the Directors themselves, the Chief Executive Officer and the Company Secretary.
 It is the Group's objective to provide maximum shareholder benefit from the retention of a high quality Board and Executive team by remunerating Directors and Key Executives fairly and appropriately with reference to relevant employment market conditions, their performance, experience and expertise.

-Elements of Director and Executive Remuneration
+Elements of Director and Executive remuneration